 (And it’s all free).

 James Martin is a significant person in the history of early Australia.
 Born in Ireland in 1820 James arrived with his parents in Australia at the age of one.
 He grew up in the servants’ quarters of Government House in Parramatta.
 A determined lad, James walked all the way to school in Sydney from Parramatta for two years.
 He grew up to be a journalist, a lawyer and a politician.
 James Martin became Attorney-General, three times Premier, and Chief Justice of New South Wales.
 He established the Mint in Macquarie Street, Sydney.

 The Martin-Lysicrates Prize is named in honour of James Martin and specifically takes place in Parramatta, his childhood home.

-The Resource Kit is activity-based and covers a wealth of topics including Sophocles’ Antigone and its relevance to present-day issues; a poem created by the students using ancient Greek dramatic forms; an exploration of Shakespeare’s tragic hero Othello; the extraordinary life of James Martin; an in-depth study of social commentary in a great Australian novel; and more.
+It’s a fantastic 10-lesson program prepared by the English Teachers’ Association to introduce young people to a wealth of topics relating to the Martin-Lysicrates Competition – Sophocles’ Antigone and its relevance to today; a poem created by students using ancient Greek dramatic forms; an exploration of Shakespeare’s tragic hero Othello; the extraordinary life of James Martin; an in-depth study of social commentary in a great Australian novel; and more.